 Not all divorces result in a spousal maintenance award.
 Under the IMDMA, the court first looks at many different factors to determine whether spousal maintenance is appropriate in the case.
 Only once it has determined that a spousal maintenance award is appropriate will it decide the amount and duration of the payments.

 What is new about this?
 Under recent revisions to Illinois family law, if the two parties who are getting divorced make under $250,000 together annually, the court will look at guidelines for determining the amount and duration of the marriage.
 This change in the law streamlines the spousal maintenance award process and makes the awards more even across family situations.

 A very recent change to Illinois family law concerns child support.
 Whereas the state used to use a system in which the noncustodial parent paid child support to the custodial parent, the courts now use an “income shares” model.
 In other words, the court adds together the income of both parents and uses that number to determine the support obligation.
 It then determines each parent’s percentage of the support obligation based on parenting time and other factors.

 Do you have questions about a family law issue?
 An experienced Illinois family lawyer can help with your case.
-Contact Arami Law Office to learn more about the services we provide to clients throughout the state.
+Contact Arami Law to learn more about the services we provide to clients throughout the state.

 To request a consultation, please fill out all fields, and we will follow up with you